ourystd/react-todo-app/README.md

 ## React Todo App

-This project is a basic task management app (todolist) with reactjs
+This project is a basic task management app (todolist) built with reactjs

 ## Available Scripts